thisisyoussef/instad/README.md

 # Instad

 Instad is a mobile application built with Flutter.
-It allows users to instantly discover, share and interact with popular and trending content from various social media platforms.
+It allows users to instantly discover, share and interact with sports venues in the area.

 ## Table of Contents